zifeng-kang/jhu-dissertation-mwe/README.md

 overwhelmed by the apparent complexity of some `LaTeX` repos when I was trying to put my own dissertation together back in 2010.
 Bearing that in of mind, we have

-* `mwe.tex` – The root LaTeX file that contains the LaTeX preamble as well as "include" statements for each of your thesis chapters.
+* `mwe.tex` – The root `LaTeX` file containing the `LaTeX` preamble as well as "include" statements for each section of the dissertation.

 * `mwe.pdf` – A compiled version of the sample document.

-* `classics.bib` – A sample BibTeX file containing references to a number of classic scientific works.
+* `classics.bib` – A sample `BibTeX` file containing references to a number of classic scientific works.

 * `figures/` – directory for figure images

 * `text/` – directory for content files

-* `jrc-dissertation.pdf` - the LaTeX version of John Clayton's 2010 dissertation (upon which the mwe was modeled)
+* `jrc-dissertation.pdf` - the `LaTeX` version of John Clayton's 2010 dissertation (upon which the mwe was modeled)

 * `README.md` - this document